cn-uofbasel/CCN-PacketFuzzing/README.md

 #### Counter
 Per default the Fuzzer is running until the parser crashes or it is interrupted.
 This can be changed with `-c` or `--counter`.
-It declares whow many packets should be send and accepts any positive number in integer range.
-If the parser crashes, the programm is still stopped.
+It declares how many packets should be send and accepts any positive number in integer range.
+If the parser crashes, the program is still stopped.

-### Protocoll
+### Protocol
-After all optional arguments there can be a protocoll field.
+After all optional arguments there can be a protocol field.
 `NDN` or `CCNx`.
-For commandline help type:
+For command line help type:
 ```bash
 python3 Packet_Fuzzing.py 'parser' 'path' 'protocoll' -h
 ```
-This specifies the packettype the fuzzer is using.
+This specifies the packet type the fuzzer is using.
 Default is NDN.
-#### Protocoll options
+#### Protocol options
-The protocolls themselfes have the option to specifie which packettypes should be send with `-p` or `--protocoll`.
+The protocols themselves have the option to specify which packet types should be send with `-p` or `--protocoll`.
 These are for
 **NDN**:
 - l: LinkObject
 - i: Interest